brandonyee333/test/modules/dxp/apps/osb/osb-asah/osb-asah-publisher/README.markdown

 # osb-asah-publisher

-This service receives events from HTTP requests made by users' browsers, and publishes them to [osb-asah-queue](#osb-asah-queue).
+This service receives events from HTTP requests made by users' browsers and publishes them to [osb-asah-queue](#osb-asah-queue).

 ### Diagram